oracle-devrel/oci-rag-vectordb/README.md

 14. Click Run apply.
 15. Click Create.

+## 1. Create data sources

-Finally, we will generate some data points for our use case: we want to have **healthcare patient records** with some information from their previous visits.
+We will generate some data points for our use case: we want to have **healthcare patient records** with some information from their previous visits.
 This is information we will give our LLM access to, through our Generative AI Agent, and ask the Agent questions about our patient records - this shows that even if the LLM hasn't trained for solving a specific type of prompt or query, RAG can facilitate this data *instantaneously* to the agent.

 To generate data, we will go into our Conda environment and install Python dependencies to produce this data: